nci/scores/docs/maintainer.md

 9. Do a little manual testing
 10. Run hatch publish
 11. Uninstall the test scores, re-install the now-updated package, do a little testing

-### Updating GitHub with a tagged release
-12. Go click on the "releases" area of the front page
-13. Follow the 'create release' workflow, and create a tag at the same time

 ## This section covers how to build the documentation locally.